 12.45–13.00: Hubert Fromlet, affiliated professor at Linnaeus University, on developments in China.

 13.15–14.10: Göran Persson, former Swedish Prime Minister: "How developments inside and outside Sweden will affect the Swedish society and economy".

-14.30–15.20: Iikka Korhonen, head of BOFIT (Bank of Finland’s Institute for Economies in Transition (BOFIT), Helsinki, on "The Russian economy in the shorter and in the longer run".
+14.30–15.10: Iikka Korhonen, head of The Bank of Finland Institute for Economies in Transition (BOFIT), Helsinki, on "The Russian economy in the shorter and in the longer run".

 15.10–15.50: Cecilia Hermansson, researcher at KTH, board member in different commercial and non-commercial organizations (some of them linked to research) on "The digital future with special emphasis on financial markets".